github/codeql/docs/codeql/query-help/index.rst

 - A summary of key metadata for the query.
 - Information about which query suites the query is included in.
-- A link to the query in the `CodeQL repository <https://github.com/gitub/codeql>`__
+- A link to the query in the `CodeQL repository <https://github.com/github/codeql>`__.
-- Help information to explain what potential vulnerability the query identifies and a recommendation for how to avoid introducing the problem to your code.
+- A description of the potential vulnerability that the query identifies and a recommendation for how to avoid introducing the problem to your code.

 .. toctree::
    :titlesonly: